GaldinoMat/GaldinoMat/README.md

 <h1 align="center"> Hi there, Mateus here! 👋 </h1>
 </br>
 <p>
 Hello!
 I am Mateus Galdino, Frond-end developer, former History teacher and IT enthusiast.
-Currently I work as a Front-end Dev focused on Javascript and currently learning React/Typescript, but I can/will/learn how to do many more things before settling down.
+Currently I work as a Front-end Dev focused on Javascript and currently learning React/Typescript, but I can/will learn how to do many more things before settling down.
 </p>

 <p> My hobbies include drawing and 3D Modeling.
 I know it is a bit unusual, but I consider myself a jack-of-all-trades. </p>